 Teachers must be prepared for today’s learning environments.
 But to have a real and lasting impact they must be ready to change today’s classrooms into ones that prepare students for a new and different world than schools were originally designed for.
 Those classrooms, and the world they serve, are evolving ever more rapidly.
 In order to serve these changing needs, the Teaching Systems Lab works to continually assess, translate, create, research and innovate, while staying connected to the practitioners and participants in schools.

-The Teaching Systems Lab, situated within MIT’s Office of Digital Learning and in partnership with the Woodrow Wilson National Fellowship Foundation, works to tackle the exciting challenges of preparing teachers for the challenges of today’s classrooms, and providing them with the opportunities and experiences to change those classrooms into the learning environments of tomorrow.
+The Teaching Systems Lab, situated within MIT’s Office of Open Learning and in partnership with the Woodrow Wilson National Fellowship Foundation, works to tackle the exciting challenges of preparing teachers for the challenges of today’s classrooms, and providing them with the opportunities and experiences to change those classrooms into the learning environments of tomorrow.

 TSL aims to bring MIT’s “minds and hands approach” to the pre K-12 world through design, development, research and capacity building.